Behavioral Threat Assessment and Management for Educators and Administrators

 Team Roles and Responsibilities

-Each member of a school threat assessment team should be aware of his/her role and responsibilities.
+Each member of a school threat assessment team should be aware of his or her role and responsibilities.
 Roles and responsibilities for school threat assessment teams typically include:

 Threat Assessment Team Structure – Options for PreK-12 Schools